singularityware/singularityware.github.io/pages/docs/user-docs/build-environment.md

 If you want to disable the cache, this means is that the layers are written to a temporary directory.
 Thus, if you want to disable cache and write to a temporary folder, simply set `SINGULARITY_DISABLE_CACHE` to any true/yes value.
 By default, the cache is not disabled.

 **SINGULARITY_CACHEDIR**
 Is the base folder for caching layers and singularity hub images.
 If not defined, it uses default of `$HOME/.singularity`.
 If defined, the defined location is used instead.
 If `SINGULARITY_DISABLE_CACHE` is set to True, this value is ignored in favor of a temporary directory.
-For specific subtypes of things to cache, subdirectories are created (by python), including `$SINGULARITY_CACHEDIR/docker` for docker layers and `$SINGULARITY_CACHEDIR/shub` for Singularity Hub images.
+For specific sub-types of things to cache, subdirectories are created (by python), including `$SINGULARITY_CACHEDIR/docker` for docker layers and `$SINGULARITY_CACHEDIR/shub` for Singularity Hub images.
 If the cache is not created, the Python script creates it.

 **SINGULARITY_PULLFOLDER**
 While this isn't relevant for build, since build is close to pull, we will include it here.
 By default, images are pulled to the present working directory.
 The user can change this variable to change that.